blipblopblop/PEDIA/README.md

 **🧠 Overview**

-PEDIA: Pediatric Evaluation and Diagnostic Interface for Assessment
+**PEDIA** - Pediatric Evaluation and Diagnostic Interface for Assessment

 PEDIA utilizes the text-embedding-ada-002 model via the Azure OpenAI Service to generate vector representations (embeddings) of both:
   - Pediatric patient notes (ages 0–10)